-The four core values of agile software development as stated by the Agile Manifesto emphasize:
+The four core values of Agile software development as stated by the Agile Manifesto are:

-- Breaking big work down into smaller components that can be completed quickly.
+- Breaking big work down into smaller tasks that can be completed quickly.

-- Recognizing that the best work emerges from self-organizing teams.
+- Recognizing that the best work emerges from self-organized teams.

-- Providing motivated individuals with the environment and support they need and trust them to get the job done.
+- Providing motivated individuals with the environment and support they need and trusting them to get the job done.

 - Creating processes that promote sustainable efforts.